jakepscott/He_Dies_She_Sucks_Article/README.md

 To see the results of this code, check out the [Medium article](https://medium.com/@jakepscott16/he-dies-she-sucks-b4a8ac18cb73).

 If you want to run or edit the code on your own computer,  download the code and data from this repo, and follow the instructions below.
+Please note, you will have to run the code itself to get the data.
+Unfortunately, besides the gender data, the rest of the data was too large for me to upload.

 * Step 1: Run Downloading_Raw_Data.R file to get raw CSVs from Spotify
 *	Step 2: Move CSVs to Raw_CSVs folder (a solution where rSelenium automatically downloads into the Raw_CSVs folder is something I'd love, and have not found yet)